Laser-Induced Breakdown Spectroscopy (LIBS)

 • Integrated with the Keyence VHX-7000N Digital Microscope, 4K 3D Optical Microscopy

-• High power focused 355 nm laser beam ablates a surface area of 10 micrometers diameter
+• High power focused 355 nm laser beam ablates a surface area of 10 micrometers diameter with weak, normal, and strong pulse powers

 • A plasma results and the de-excitation process emits photons characteristic of the emitting elements in the deep ultraviolet, visible, and near infrared range.